-The provider has a good understanding of the safeguarding and welfare requirements.
+The provider has a good understanding of the safeguarding and welfare requirements of the Statutory framework for the Early Years Foundation Stage.
 Procedures for safeguarding children are good as staff understand their responsibilities and are fully aware of the procedure to follow should they have a concern.
 Robust vetting procedures check staff suitability to work with children.
 In addition, induction procedures support their developing knowledge of the setting's policies and procedures.
 Staff understand their responsibilities to provide safe play environments for children.
 Staff ratios and levels of supervision are good at all times.
 Children play in a secure, safe environment where staff complete daily safety checks and regularly review risk assessments to promote their welfare.

 Effective procedures have been established to work with parents and as a result, parents speak positively of the care and learning their children receive.
-They describe the staff team as, 'friendly, approachable and caring'.
-They keep up-to-date about their child's learning through daily verbal feedback and informative display boards.
+Parents praise 'the warm family environment' and describe the staff team as 'friendly, approachable and caring'.
+They keep up to date about their child's learning through daily verbal feedback and regular newsletters.
 Effective relationships with other professionals and external agencies are established so that children's needs are supported and help them to make progress.
 Links with other providers are in place and continue to be developed to further aid children's progress and development through a consistent approach.

 The manager and her team demonstrate a good understanding of the Early Years Foundation Stage and their responsibility to promote the learning and development of all children.
 They monitor the levels of planning and assessment to make sure these are consistent and display an accurate understanding of all children's skills, abilities and progress.
-The manager monitors staff performance, both informally through working alongside the staff and more formally through annual appraisals, which identify some training needs.
+The manager monitors staff performance, both informally through working alongside the staff and more formally through annual appraisals, which identify individual training needs.
+For example, recent training on observation and assessment further supports staff to promote children's development in all areas of learning.
 Most staff hold relevant childcare qualifications and are keen to continually update their professional development.
-For example, recent training on behaviour management supports them to manage children's behaviour.
-Staff use positive strategies to deal with any minor issues and children receive praise and encouragement, which supports their self-confidence and esteem.
 Suitable induction procedures are in place to support new staff to help them understand their roles and responsibilities.
 The manager uses regular staff meetings to discuss and share any ideas and practice issues to further promote effective outcomes for children.
 The manager and staff team demonstrate a commitment to the ongoing development of the whole provision and continue to identify priorities for improvement.
-Evaluation takes account of the views of managers, staff, the local authority advisor, parents and children.
-Parents complete regular questionnaires and monitoring visits from the local authority are used to enhance the service provided and promote further improvement.